amarula/dyndesign/docs/overview.md

 Overview
 ========

+Dyndesign is a toolkit that offers developers the utmost flexibility in dynamically designing class structures.
+It empowers developers to **modify the class inheritance hierarchy** as well as to **merge classes** as though they were working with dictionaries.

+In order to manage the communication between dynamically interconnected classes effectively, a dedicated set of tools is provided, enabling developers to **safely utilize resources** from classes that **may or may not be interconnected** to other classes.

-DynDesign is a set of tools for Python developers that employs a novel strategy when it comes to implementing design patterns; it enables developers to merge classes on the fly as though they were working with dictionaries.
-By doing so, DynDesign strives to follow several software engineering principles such as the Single Responsibility and Open-Closed Principles from the **SOLID** acronym, along with the **DRY** and **KISS** concepts.
+The primary objective of DynDesign is to adhere to several software engineering principles such as the Single Responsibility and Open-Closed Principles from the **SOLID** acronym, along with the **DRY** and **KISS** concepts.

-The most used tools are:

-- `mergeclasses`, an API to merge two or more classes;
-- a set of tools to dynamically invoke methods or decorators at runtime, such as `decoratewith`;
-- `SingletonMeta` metaclass, that can be used to implement a dynamic class builder.

 <br/>